microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 ---

-## piece tree
+## Piece tree

 I'd love to call this text buffer **"Multiple buffer piece table with red-black tree, optimized for line model"**.
 But in our daily standup, when everyone is limited to 90 seconds to share what they've been up to, repeating this long name multiple times would not be wise.
 So I simply started calling it **"piece tree"**, which reflects what it is.

 Having a theoretical understanding of this data structure is one thing, real world performance is another.
-The language you use, the environment the code runs in, the way others invoke your API and a lot of other factors may significantly affect the outcome.
-Benchmarks can provide a comprehensive picture.
-Thus we ran benchmarks on small/medium/large files against the original Lines Array implementation and the piece tree implementation.
+The language you use, the environment the code runs in, the way clients invoke your API, and other factors may significantly affect the outcome.
+Benchmarks can provide a comprehensive picture so we ran benchmarks on small/medium/large files against the original line array implementation and the piece tree implementation.

 ### Preparations